GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

 ---
 # Functions: create your own actions, conditions or expressions

-An "Events Function" or simply Function is a powerful feature of GDevelop.
-[External events](/gdevelop5/interface), [links](/gdevelop5/events/link) and [groups](/gdevelop5/events/group) are useful to organize the events of your game, and even reuse some, in more than one place in your game.
-For example, you could put common events, to manage the enemies in some external events, and include these events, using a link, in various scenes.

-Functions are going one step further: they allow you to declare **new conditions**, **new actions** and even **new expressions**, using events.

-When you register a function, you can choose if it's a condition, an action or an expression.
-The Function contains events, like a scene or external events, that will be executed when the condition or the action is launched during the game.

-In addition to events, functions also have parameters, just like usual conditions, actions and expressions.
-The parameters can be objects, number or text.
+Similarly to a scene or [external events](/gdevelop5/interface), functions are written with events.
+They allow to create new conditions, new actions and new expressions that adds up to GDevelop features.
+They are a good way to organize events, avoid duplication and share features with the community.

 !!! tip

-    See [an example of replacing external events by functions](/gdevelop5/events/functions/replace-external-events).
-You can also **[automatically extract events to a function](/gdevelop5/events/functions/extract-events)**.
+    See an example of [replacing external events by functions](/gdevelop5/events/functions/replace-external-events).
+Events can be automatically [extracted as a function](/gdevelop5/events/functions/extract-events)**.

 !!! tip